top of page

 The path to energetic wholeness is a slow and steady process that unfolds over time.
 There's also a science to it.

-When it comes to illness, in theory, all dis-ease can be *healed because dis-ease is a reflection of us stepping away from the God force within—however innocent, ancient, and unconscious that choice may have been in the past.
+When it comes to illness, in theory, all dis-ease can be *healed because the root of dis-ease is imbalance, and a reflection of us stepping away from the God force within us—however innocent, ancient, and unconscious that choice may have been in the past.

 *The definition for healing that I like to use is this one: heal means to make whole; healing as a verb is an action that unifies separation.